Kelmar/foonix/README.md

-Lots of stuff is still broken with everything including the build.

-Some general help though:

-These tools still must be built by hand; good luck.

-The build script will download and build the cross compiler tools for you:
-./build.sh tools

-# Some stuff that's done
-* Global descriptor tables (although simple) are working.
-* Interrupts are handled.
-* ~Code for handling delays using the PIT is working.~

-# Some TODOs
+# Building
-## Build System
-* Currently replacing Makefile with CMake/Ninja
-* Some functions need to be moved into a common library.
-* Building is a bit less ugly:
+Build is a bit less ugly now, but still not great.

-You will need CMake and a compiler that can build GCC 12.2.0 and BinUtils 2.40
+You will need CMake and a tool chain that can build GCC and BinUtils.

 The cross compiler can be downloaded and built with the following command:
 ```bash